 If you drive an electric car, you know that running the accessories can quickly affect the driving range.
 However, the same is true in your gas-powered vehicle, with a dramatic drop in fuel economy for everything you choose to run.
-After all, power needs to be supplied from somewhere to run these electronics.
+After all, power needs to be supplied from somewhere to run these electronics!

 If you turn on the air conditioning, your vehicle drops fuel economy slightly, but the same can be true if you open your windows and allow for more drag.
-However, when cars are tested by the EPA, the air conditioning isn’t running, so it’s hard to replicate the same numbers, especially on the warmest days.
+When cars are tested by the EPA, the air conditioning isn’t running, so it’s hard to replicate the same numbers, especially on the warmest days.

 If your vehicle offers two- and four-wheel drive options, you want to stick to using two-wheel drive whenever possible.
 The extra power and energy needed to run on all four wheels will further drop the fuel economy rating.

-Think of it this way, is more power needed to run two wheels or four?
+Think of it this way – is more power needed to run two wheels or four?
 It’s safe to say the energy needed is double that of the normal configuration.

-If you drive a vehicle that’s meant for hauling and towing, you must know that the EPA didn’t load it up to test the fuel economy numbers.
+If you drive a vehicle that’s meant for hauling and towing, you should know that the EPA didn’t load it up to test the fuel economy numbers.
 The rating that you see is with an empty vehicle.